longhorn/longhorn/enhancements/20210726-pv-encryption.md

 ### Test plan

 #### Successful Creation of an encrypted volume
-- create a storage class with (secure=true) and either a global secret or a per volume secret
+- create a storage class with (encrypted=true) and either a global secret or a per volume secret
 - create the secret for that volume in the configured namespace
 - create a pvc that references the created storage class
 - create a pod that uses that pvc for a volume mount
 - wait for pod up and healthy

 #### Missing Secret for encrypted volume creation
-- create a storage class with (secure=true) and either a global secret or a per volume secret
+- create a storage class with (encrypted=true) and either a global secret or a per volume secret
 - create a pvc that references the created storage class
 - create a pod that uses that pvc for a volume mount
 - verify pvc remains in pending state
 - verify pod remains in creation state

 #### Verify encryption of volume
-- create a storage class with (secure=true) and either a global secret or a per volume secret
+- create a storage class with (encrypted=true) and either a global secret or a per volume secret
 - create the secret for that volume in the configured namespace
 - create a pvc that references the created storage class
 - create a pod that uses that pvc for a volume mount